zubinchopra/portaldocs/portal-sdk/generated/portalfx-data.md

 ```

-When the fetch is completed the data will be available in the view's `item` property.
-This blade uses the `text` data-binding in its HTML template to show the name, id and running status of the website but obviously you could do whatever you want with the item.
+1. When the fetch is completed, the data is available in the view's `item` property.
+This blade uses the `text` data-binding in its HTML template to show the name, id and running status of the website.

     ## Lifetime Manager